stefanoborini/book-modelviewcontroller/06_mvc_on_the_web/01_front_controller.md

 Front controller
 ----------------

-The front controller is the first point of entry for the request.
+The front controller (sometimes called Application) is the first point of entry for the request.
 It handles the overall dispatch to the relevant controller, and deals with common needs such as authentication, session management, security, redirection.
 It contains logic that all requests must consider, reducing code duplication.
 It also adds data to the execution context.

 Dispatch to the front controller is performed directly from the webserver.